 Information included on this form will be posted on the IHSA Web Site and printed in the Championship Game Program.
-The up-to-date stats are required from each school winning the semifinal game, to be provided no later than 10:00 a.m., Sunday, November 18.
+The up-to-date stats are required from each school winning the semifinal game, to be provided no later than 10:00 a.m., Sunday, November 21.

-School Name Class ○1A ○2A ○ 3A ○4A ○5A ○ 6A ○7A ∩8A
+School Name Class ◯1A ○2A ○ 3A ○ 4A ○5A ○ 6A ○7A ○8A

-TEAM STATISTICS Our Our INDIVIDUAL LEADERS (First and Last Name)
+TEAM STATISTICS Our INDIVIDUAL LEADERS (First and Last Name)

-Team Opp.
+eam Opp.
 SCORING TD PAT1 PAT2 FG тот.

-Points
+Points L

 Total First Downs

 By Rushing

 By Passing

 Total Rushing Attempts RUSHING YDS.
 TD AVG.
-LONG

-Total Net Yards Rushing
+Total Net Yards Rushing RUSHING AVG.

 Total Net Yards Passing

 Total Offense Yards

-Number Passes Attempted
+Number Passes Attempte ed

-Number Passes Completed
+Number Passes Complete ed HAD

-Number Passes Had Intercepted PASSING ATT. СОМР HAD INT.
+Number Passes Had Inter rcepted PASSING ATT. СОМР INT.
 YDS.
 TD

 Total Fumbles

 Fumbles: Ball Lost

 Interceptions

-SCORING BY QUARTERS 1st 2nd 3rd 4th Total
+SCORING BY QUARTERS 1st 2 2nd 3rd 4th Total

-We RECEIVING NO. YDS.
+We 2110 -+01 RECEIVING NO. YDS.
 TD AVG.
 LONG

 Opponent

 Total

+AVG.

-PUNTING NO. AVG.
-YDS.
+Please fax this form l PUNTING NO. YDS.
 LONG

-Please fax this form

-to the IHSA Office PAT PAT FG FG
+to the IHSA O ffice

-(309) 663-7479 PLACE KICKING ATT.
-MADE ATT.
-MADE LONG
+(309) 663-7479 PLACE KICKING PAT ATT.
+PAT MADE FG ATT.
+FG MADE LONG

-by Sunday,
+by Sunday

-November 18
+November 21

 at 10:00 a.m.
 DEFENSE TOT.
-TACKLES SAC ( KLES LOSS INT.
+TACKLES SACK KLES LOSS INT.

-S

-54 L
+1

+H + ⊣ ⊢ - I F